csl-ugent/dbp-scripts/README.md

 - measure_sp_function_sizes.py: Can be used to measure the increase/decrease in function sizes for different amounts of stack padding.
 - patch.py: Can be used to create individual patches between symfiles.
 - regression_binaries.py: Regression tests the protected binaries.
-- regression_symfiles.py: Regression tests the symfiles generated for binaries rewritten by Diablo.